PuruVJ/puruvjdev2/src/blog/deep-dive-into-preact-source-code.md

 A ref is just an object with `current` property set to `null`.
 It's always advertised as that, but I never thought that it's **actually** an object internally too.

+A little clip of me when I found this out 👇

 ![Astonished](../../static/media/deep-dive-preact-source--astonished-cat.gif)

 ### Fragment